dlee13/korone-bot/README.md

 Korone is a general purpose bot with reminders as the main utility.

-There is no functionality related to Vtubers (for now, at least).
+There is no functionality related to VTubers (for now, at least).
 It's just named after someone I like.

 ## Getting Started